 Thank you for your interest in our online presence.
 The protection of your personal data is very important to us.
-Zenhomes GmbH (hereinafter “Zenhomes”, “vermietet.de”, “we” or “us”) takes the protection of personal data very seriously.
+Zenhomes GmbH (hereafter “Zenhomes”, “Vermietet.de”, “Hausio”, “we” or “us”) takes the protection of personal data very seriously.

-“Personal Data” means any information relating to an identified or identifiable natural person (hereinafter “Data Subject”); an identifiable natural person is one who can be identified directly or indirectly, in particular by association with an identifier such as a name, an identification number, location data, an online identifier (e.g. a cookie) or one or more specific characteristics that express the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+“Personal data” shall mean any information relating to an identified or identifiable natural person (hereinafter referred to as “data subject”); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. a cookie) or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-“pseudonymisation’ means the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without additional information, provided that such additional information is kept separately and is subject to technical and organisational measures ensuring that the personal data are not attributed to an identified or identifiable natural person.
+“pseudonymisation” shall mean the processing of personal data in such a way that the personal data cannot be related to a specific data subject without the inclusion of supplementary information, provided that this supplementary information is kept separate and is subject to technical and organisational measures ensuring that the personal data is not related to an identified or identifiable natural person.

-“Profiling” means any automated processing of personal data for the purpose of evaluating certain personal aspects, in particular the work performance, economic situation, health, personal preferences, interests, reliability, conduct, whereabouts or movement of a natural person.
+“profiling” means any automated processing of personal data carried out with a view to evaluating certain personal aspects relating in particular to the performance of work, economic situation, health, personal preferences, interests, reliability, conduct, whereabouts or change of location of a natural person.

-The “controller” is the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.
+“Responsible person” shall mean the natural or legal person, public authority, agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data.

-Processor” means a natural or legal person, public authority, agency or body which processes personal data on behalf of the controller.
+processor” shall mean any natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

 You can reach us at 0800 72 34 942 or firstname.lastname@example.org